Two dead, one with ‘possible fatal injuries’ after wrong-way crash on I-95 in Boca Raton, troopers say

 Meanwhile, the woman in the Fusion was taken to Delray Medical Center in critical condition with “possible fatal injures,” FHP said.
 The agency did not immediately respond to questions about her condition Saturday.

 FHP is investigating the crash.
-The northbound express lanes of I-95 were shut down Friday morning.
+The northbound express lanes of I-95 were shut down Friday morning but have since reopened.